-Paragraph 20 of the document emphasises that staff should be particularly alert to the need for early help for the following groups of children:
+Paragraph 18 of the document emphasises that staff should be particularly alert to the need for early help for the following groups of children:

-- is disabled or has certain health conditions and has specific additional needs. - has special educational needs (whether they have a statutory Education, Health and Care Plan or not). - has a mental health need. - is a young carer. - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines. - is frequently missing/goes missing from care or from home. - is at risk of modern slavery, trafficking, sexual or criminal exploitation. - is at risk of being radicalised or exploited. - has a family member in prison or is affected by parental offending. - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse. - is misusing alcohol and other drugs themselves. - has returned home to their family from care.
+- · is disabled or has certain health conditions and has specific additional needs - has special educational needs (whether or not they have a statutory - Education, Health and Care plan)

-- is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage. - is a privately fostered child, and - is persistently absent from education, including persistent absences for part of the school day.
+- has a mental health need - is a young carer - · is showing signs of being drawn in to anti-social or criminal behaviour, - · including gang involvement and association with organised crime groups or - county lines - · is frequently missing/goes missing from education, home or care, - · has experienced multiple suspensions, is at risk of being permanently - excluded from schools, colleges and in Alternative Provision or a Pupil - · Referral Unit. - · is at risk of modern slavery, trafficking, sexual and/or criminal exploitation - · is at risk of being radicalised or exploited - has a parent or carer in custody, or is affected by parental offending - · is in a family circumstance presenting challenges for the child, such as drug - and alcohol misuse, adult mental health issues and domestic abuse - · is misusing alcohol and other drugs themselves - · is at risk of so-called 'honour'-based abuse such as Female Genital - Mutilation or Forced Marriage - is a privately fostered child.

-'All staff should receive appropriate safeguarding and child protection training (including online safety) at induction.
+All staff should receive appropriate safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring - see para 140 for further information) at induction.
 The training should be regularly updated.
-In addition, all staff should receive safeguarding and child protection (including online safety) updates (for example, via email, ebulletins, and staff meetings), as required, and at least annually, to continue to provide them with relevant skills and knowledge to safeguard children effectively.'
-Keeping children safe in education, September 2023, Part One (para 14).
+In addition, all staff should receive safeguarding and child protection (including online safety) updates (for example, via email, e-bulletins, and staff meetings), as required, and at least annually, to continue to provide them with relevant skills and knowledge to safeguard children effectively.
+Keeping children safe in education, September 2024, Part One (para 12).